Nazareth Academy (La Grange Park, Illinois)

 Nazareth Academy is a Roman Catholic college-preparatory high school located in LaGrange Park, Illinois, United States, in the Roman Catholic Archdiocese of Chicago.
 It was founded in 1900 by the Sisters of St. Joseph.

 Academics

 Students take courses at any of three levels: college prep, honors, or Advanced Placement (AP).

 Nazareth's average ACT score is 25.6.
 The top quarter of the class of 2016 averaged a score of 31.

 Athletics

 Nazareth Academy offers 23 interscholastic sports.

-Nazareth competes in the East Suburban Catholic Conference (ESCC) and is a member of the Illinois High School Association.
+Nazareth competes in the Chicago Catholic League (CCL) and Girls Catholic Athletic Conference (GCAC) and is a member of the Illinois High School Association.
 In support of IHSA policies, Nazareth Academy may not promise or offer athletic scholarships of any kind.
 Violations may result in loss of eligibility for the student, coach and/or school.

 The school's teams have finished in the top four of the following IHSA sponsored state championship tournaments or meets.